C# .NET communication with API

 Description of fields in postData variable:

-Example of such library could be: Json.NET
+An example of such a library is: Json.NET

 1. download Json.Net library